AndreiCherniaev/Ubuntu_X11_Build_Qt_widgets/README.md

-To build Qt (themself) with widgets for Ubuntu 22.
+To build Qt (themself) with widgets for Ubuntu 22 (X11 windowing system).

 # Ubuntu 22 with X11
 Please switch to Xorg istead of Wayland.
 Test